Movers and SHAKERS

 The Artworld is Embracing Blockchain Technology

 While valuations of cryptocurrencies have cooled a bit in recent weeks, NFT art, another blockchain stored intangible, may gain heightened interest and momentum this Thursday, July 15.
 On Thursday, Christie’s auction house will hold their Art+Tech Summit.
 If you recall, it was in March 11 of this year that an NFT by Beeple (Mike Winkelmann) sold for $69 million.
-This drew attention to NFTs in both art and sports memorabilia as the artist had never sold a print for more than $100.
-Yet, in the new NFT format, the piece became the third highest-priced artwork ever sold for a living artist.
+This drew attention to NFTs in both art and sports memorabilia as the artist had never before sold a print for more than $100.
+Yet, in the new NFT format, the piece became the third highest-priced artwork ever sold by a living artist.
 The Christie’s Art and Tech summit will cover and perhaps even help define non-fungible tokens, which are a hot commodity for both the business and art world this year, and an example of how blockchain adds value.

 What’s NFT Art?

 NFT, an acronym for or ‘non-fungible token, is an electronic digital certificate stored using blockchain technology.
-It provides ownership rights as a digital asset, typically something collectible looking to retain rarity.
+It provides ownership rights as a digital asset, typically something collectible determined to retain rarity.
 The NFT format and certificate establish and demonstrate ownership rights of a digital asset, not unlike cryptocurrency.
 It is often hard to demonstrate ownership rights on digital works as given how easily digital replication can be made.

 NFTs are described as non-fungible since each is unique.
 The opposite of non-fungible is fungible; here, the item is replaceable; examples of fungible include, a bar of gold, dollar bill, gallon of water, or even a Dogecoin.